 The unbilled amount refers to the spends made after the bill generation date.
 You can see the unbilled portion in the next billing cycle of a credit card.

 The credit card statement often shows the minimum due, which gets calculated at about 5% of the total outstanding balance in a billing cycle.

 No, if you pay the entire outstanding balance on or before the due date of the payment.

-There won't be any charges if you pay the dues on time and in full.
-Non-adherence to this can bring interest rates, levied at 2%-3.5% per month, to the picture.
+Yes, there will be charges on revolving card dues at around 2%-3.5% per month.
 So, if a bill worth ₹25,000 comes and you pay ₹15,000 only, the remaining ₹10,000 will be added to the next billing cycle.
 The interest would thus be charged on the unpaid balance.
 Plus, on the interest amount, the GST at 18% would also be charged.

 The payment delay will negatively impact your credit health by lowering your score.
-If you are continuously delaying the payment of card dues, not only your score goes down but even the late payment charges, interest and taxes mount, making it a rather difficult situation to be in.
+If you continuously delay the payment of credit card dues, not only your credit score goes down but even the late payment charges, interest and taxes would mount.

 Timely payments would lead to a constant rise in your credit score, increasing the scope for a credit limit enhancement.
 It would also brighten your future credit prospects.

 Debt settlement is an agreement you sign with the lender to reduce the debt to an amount you would find it easy to pay.
 Normally, lenders agree to reduce the interest liability while discussing a debt settlement deal with customers.